Local Well-posedness of the Free-Boundary Incompressible Magnetohydrodynamics with Surface Tension: Introduction

 \begin{rmk} The penalization method is not needed in the compressible case because the free-boundary compressible MHD is a first-order symmetric hyperbolic system with characteristic boundary conditions and the corresponding linearized problem can be solved by the duality argument in Lax-Phillips \cite{lax60}.
 We refer to Trakhinin-Wang \cite{trakhininMHD2020,trakhininMHD2021} for details. \end{rmk}

-\begin{rmk} We cannot directly prove the weak solution of the penalized problem is strong as in \cite{coutand2007LWP} as the divergence part cannot be controlled because of the presence of the magnetic field.
+\begin{rmk} We cannot directly prove the weak solution of the penalized problem is a strong solution as in \cite{coutand2007LWP} since the divergence part cannot be controlled because of the presence of the magnetic field.
 That is why we first take the weak limit and then verify the $H^1$-estimates for the linearized system. \end{rmk}

 \begin{rmk} In the a priori estimates and iteration process of the linearized approximate problem, the energy control is much simpler than the uniform-in-$\kk$ estimates of the nonlinear approximate problem \eqref{MHDLkk} because we no longer require the energy is $\kk$-independent.
 Therefore, one can use the elliptic estimates for equations with merely BMO-coefficients proved by Dong-Kim \cite{DKell} (see also Disconzi-Kukavica \cite[Proposition 3.4]{DK2017}) to get the boundary control.
 See Section \ref{sect exist kk-prob} for details. \end{rmk}